oddbird/oddsite/content/susy/index.rst

 With the advent of `flexbox`_
 and the `CSS Grid module`_,
-there are less reasons to use a grid library like Susy – *and that's wonderful*!
+there are fewer and fewer reasons to use a grid library like Susy – *and that's wonderful*!
 Grid libraries were always a temporary fix, waiting for the browser to take over.